-Upon registration, BA 495A internship materials are available on-line in ANGEL.
-PSU Brandywine students have successfully completed internships locally, nationally and internationally.
+Upon registration, BA 495A internship materials are available on-line in Canvas.
+Brandywine students have successfully completed internships locally, nationally and internationally.
 The on-site internship supervisors should hold a bachelor's degree in a relevant field, provide supervision and support, and evaluate students through mid-semester and final performance appraisals.
 The Business Internship Coordinator will meet with the intern and be available as an active partner throughout the internship experience.

 Penn State Brandywine BSB Internship Summary

 - Penn State Brandywine BSB seniors research and secure internships in B A 420 with the support of the BSB Internship Coordinator and Career Development staff.

 - BSB 6th, 7th or 8th semester seniors complete a 6 credit B A 495A 300-hour internship, having had the following prerequisites: BA322 and 420.

 - B A 495A includes an online component that requires students to complete multiple assessments.

 - B A 495A is offered in all semesters.

 - Interns are supervised and evaluated by their Supervisor and a full-time PSU faculty member.

 - 53% of interns receive compensation for internship hours (2009 - 2011).